Proton Therapy for Head & Neck Cancer Treatment

 Benefits of Proton Therapy for Head & Neck Cancer

 - Our pencil beam scanning technology precisely controls proton beam energies and, in turn, the location of the maximum radiation delivery known as the Bragg peak.
-This allows us to treat more complex tumor shapes and vary the dose within the tumor.
+This allows us to treat more complex tumor shapes and vary the dose within the head & neck tumor.

 - Advanced proton therapy allows doctors to more selectively deliver high-dose radiation to many cancerous tumors, and reduce the dose to surrounding healthy tissue and critical organs.
 In some cases, this has been shown to deliver higher cure rates than X-ray radiation treatment even in some of the most challenging situations.

-- Because proton therapy can better limit radiation outside of the target, doctors may be able to reduce radiation to the healthy tissues responsible for sight, hearing, taste, ability to talk, eat and swallow and brain function.
+- Because head & neck proton therapy can better limit radiation outside of the target, doctors may be able to reduce radiation to the healthy tissues responsible for sight, hearing, taste, ability to talk, eat and swallow and brain function.

 Head and neck tumors are located next to vital structures; unchecked tumor growth can be devastating.
 Depending on the stage of head, neck, throat, mouth or tongue cancer, combined treatments of surgery, chemotherapy and radiation may be needed for some tumors.
 Treatment options also are affected by the type and extent of cancer, patient’s overall health and personal preferences.

 Oral cancers typically begin in the flat, thin cells that line your lips and the inside of your mouth, including your cheeks, roof and floor of your mouth.
-Proton therapy may reduce the radiation dose to non-target normal tissues when treating oral cavity tumors.
+Proton therapy treatment for mouth cancer may reduce the radiation dose to non-target normal tissues when treating oral cavity tumors.

 Proton therapy is often the best way to treat recurrent tumors in areas that have previously been treated with radiation therapy.